What is the difference between a speech pathologist and a speech therapist?

 One final note

-In terms of correcting people, I actually don’t like to correct the parents of my students.
+In terms of correcting people, I actually don’t like to correct people.
+I especially will not correct the parents of my students.
 I feel like it could be perceived as rude.
 However, I will correct other school-based professionals (like teachers, administration, and other related service staff).
 It’s not worth it to correct others if it could undermine my rapport with families.